iqbid/IQBID-DAO/README.md

 More information about DAO - https://coinmarketcap.com/alexandria/en/glossary/decentralized-autonomous-organizations-dao

 Participation in DAO is formalized through the purchase of IQBIDGT management tokens.
-To apply or ask questions - https://iqbid.io/contact
+To apply or ask questions - support@iqbid.ai

 ------------------------------------------